kothariyash321/e-commerce-automation-agent/README.md

 This repo is a **complete, implementation-ready blueprint** for building an AI agent that can run the operational backbone of any multi-channel e-commerce distributor or retailer.
 It connects your ERP, your marketplace platforms, and your internal tools into a single intelligent system that monitors, fixes, reports, and alerts — automatically.

-Built to be handed directly to [Cursor](https://cursor.sh) or any AI-assisted IDE and built from scratch.
 Every section contains exact file paths, function signatures, data models, API endpoints, and environment variable names.

 ---